Our History

 A module is developed to address the issue of sexual violence, which has been identified by community leaders and residents.

-The 4-session workshop, based on the model of UNESCO, engages parents and children to communicate on the physical, cognitive, emotional, and social changes of adolescents, and teaches them to protect themselves.
+The 4-session workshop is being experimented.
+It engages parents and children to communicate on the physical, cognitive, emotional, and social changes of adolescents, and teaches them to protect themselves.